-The value of loans in Norway increased 4.40 percent in December of 2025 over the same month in the previous year.
+The value of loans in Norway increased 4.40 percent in January of 2026 over the same month in the previous year.
 Loan Growth in Norway is expected to be 4.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Norway Credit Indicator is projected to trend around 4.30 percent in 2027, according to our econometric models.
+In the long-term, the Norway Credit Indicator is projected to trend around 4.30 percent in 2027 and 4.10 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast